useptr/simple-rpn-calculator/README.md

 This project is a C++ implementation of a Reverse Polish Notation (RPN) calculator.
 The calculator reads arithmetic expressions, converts them from infix notation to postfix notation (RPN), and evaluates the result.

 ![calculator app](/misc/images/example.png)
-## Information

-Note that you should use *Dijkstra's algorithm* to translate expressions into *reverse Polish notation* to implement the calculator.
-You can find all the necessary information in the SmartCalc v1.0 project description to refresh your knowledge.

 ## Supported operators
    - **Arithmetic operators**: